-The protocol here presented allows to determine whether the two Golgi-resident type III membrane proteins interact.
+The protocol presented here allows to determine whether the two Golgi-resident type III membrane proteins interact.
 As already mentioned, the basic setup of the method can be coupled with bioluminescence imaging to confirm the subcellular localization of the PPI of interest.
 The reversibility of this split luciferase complementation assay allows to study the dynamics of PPIs in real time.
 The luminescent signal derived from furimazine is sustained for about 2 hours.
-However, substrates for complementation assay ensuring a substantially longer (hours to days) duration of the resulting signal are also available.
-This method allows for identification of the factors that trigger or prevent the PPI of interest.
+However, substrates for the split luciferase complementation assay ensuring a substantially longer (hours to days) duration of the resulting signal are also available.
+This method allows for the identification of the factors that trigger or prevent the PPI of interest.
 Some of the most recent examples of its application include studies on interactions between G proteins and G-protein-coupled receptors18, protein conformational changes19, protein ubiquitination20, internalization of cell surface receptors21, and identification of factors that modulate PPIs22-23.
 Therefore, this method appears to be a versatile tool with a high potential to fulfill even very challenging experimental goals.

 ACKNOWLEDGMENTS: